Cost of Living in Philippines

 We asked foreigners in Philippines what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "Rental properties in the Philippines often come with basic kitchen appliances, such as a refrigerator and a stove.
 Additionally, washing machines, microwave ovens, and water heaters may be included in some rental properties.
-Generally, air-conditioners and other electrical appliances are not provided in the rental properties and are the responsibility of the tenant," remarked one expat in Philippines.
+Generally, air-conditioners and other electrical appliances are not provided in the rental properties and are the responsibility of the tenant," wrote one expat.

 About the Author